dodoas/stringjsx/README.md

 ### Functional component rendering!

-`lhtml` intentionally does not transform JSX to a Virtual DOM, instead serializing it directly to HTML.
+`stringjsx` intentionally does not transform JSX to a Virtual DOM, instead serializing it directly to HTML.
 However, it's still possible to make use of basic Pure Functional Components as a sort of "template partial".

-When `lhtml` is given a Function as the JSX tag name, it will invoke that function and pass it `{ children, ...props }`.
+When `stringjsx` is given a Function as the JSX tag name, it will invoke that function and pass it `{ children, ...props }`.
 This is the same signature as a Pure Functional Component in react/preact, except `children` is an Array of already-serialized HTML strings.

 This actually means it's possible to build compositional template modifiers with these simple Components, or even higher-order components.